forcepusher/forcepusher/README.md

 Global settings: Repetition Penalty disabled, Top P Sampling 0.95.

 If you can get anything done on 16GB GPU VRAM models, you should invest in RTX 3090 or a multi-GPU setup.
-Every 4GB extra VRAM is an astronomic leap in quality and context size.
+Every 4GB extra VRAM is an astronomic leap in quality.
 16GB models are not even close to 24GB models.

 Use OpenAI-compatible API to connect to LM Studio.
 The https://zed.dev/ seems to be best open-source agentic IDE.
 Here are [jinja templates](https://github.com/forcepusher/jinja-templates-lmstudio-zed) for LM Studio and Zed.
 Very tedious to get right.